Chart Color Schemes

 The level of residential development activity in Florey is very low in comparison to the average area assessed nationally by AreaSearch

-This financial year has seen $2.7 million in commercial development approvals, indicating limited focus on commercial development.
-Compared to the Australian Capital Territory, Florey shows substantially reduced construction activity, with 94.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-The area's activity is also below national averages, reflecting its maturity and possible planning constraints.
-All new construction in Florey has been detached houses, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+Compared to the Australian Capital Territory, Florey shows substantially reduced construction activity, with 94.0% below the regional average per person, which generally supports stronger demand and values for established homes.
+This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
+All new construction in Florey has been comprised of detached houses, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+Developers are constructing more detached housing than the existing pattern implies (77.0% at Census), reflecting persistent strong demand for family homes.
+Given stable or declining population forecasts, Florey may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development